If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 Ad Formats and Creative Options

-Facebook offers a wide range of ad formats — including image, video, carousel, slideshow, and lead forms — all designed to drive action.
-It’s especially strong for longer-form messaging, educational content, and multi-step funnels.
-Think whitepapers, webinars, real estate listings, or local services with detailed offers.
+Facebook offers a wide range of ad formats that include image, video, carousel, slideshow, and lead forms.
+It’s especially useful for longer-form messaging, educational content, and multi-step funnels: think whitepapers, webinars, real estate listings, or local services with detailed offers.

 You can also leverage: